-Spotting those who are getting closer to the ‘at-risk’ group is easy.
-Find out which customers were not contacted for a while.
-Or maybe they asked for something like a brochure, a quote or just more information, and you forgot to follow up on that?
+The good news?
+Spotting the ‘at-risk’ group of customers is easy.
+Find out which customers have not been contacted for a while.
+Or maybe they asked for something like a price list, a quote or just more information, and you forgot to follow up on that?

 Also, after analyzing the reasons for churn, you become aware of certain actions, or maybe the lack of actions, that your churned customers made.
-This knowledge can help you foresee if someone, who is now behaving similarly, is likely to leave your company soon.
+This knowledge can help you foresee if someone, who is behaving similarly, is likely to leave your company soon.